 Dave Dawson is Lead Guitarist of Newcastle based NWOBHM band Warrior.
 He started the band back in 1979 and called it a day in 1984.
 After a 30 year break Warrior got back together in 2014.
-As he gets ready to play on the Very Eavy Festival in Holland on the 22nd April, he talked to Just For the Record.

 I’ve been playing a copy of their latest album ‘Invasion Imminent’ it thunders out of my speakers and keyboard’s have been added giving a subtelty to their sound.
 But don’t dispair Warrior fans the band are showing no signs of slowing down, actually turning up a notch.
 ‘What we’ve done is add a more sophisticated sound to Warrior especially with Rise of the Warriors and Black Middens although you can never take away from the early stuff.
 We have a more mature outlook in our music and lyrics now.
 It’s great playing the old songs live, they still sound fresh and now with a diferent guitarist in he’s added a new modern rock sound.
 We’ve still got THE HUNGER’.
 The current line up is D.D. on Lead Guitar, Ed Halliday on Vocals, Lead guitar is Gwaither Bloom, Bill Baxter on Bass with Drums and Keyboards by Elliot Sneddon.